Blade of the 47 Ronin: Plot

-Three hundred years after the ronin samurai Oishi and Kai killed Master Kira and the witch Mizuki to avenge their master, Lord Asano, (Note: As depicted in 47 Ronin (2013 film)) in the present day world where samurai and witch clans have existed only in complete secrecy, a witch, Yurei, seeks the mystical Tengu sword used by the 47 Ronin and intends to join it together with the Witch Sword.
-He killed all the descendants of the 47 Ronin who murdered his ancestor.
-Lord Arai, a descendant of the 47 Ronin, also seeks the mystical sword to stop Yurei.
-He recruits the aid of another witch, Hirano, to locate the Tengu sword.
-However, Yurei and his ninjas ambush and kill them both.
+Three hundred years after the ronin samurai Oishi and Kai killed Master Kira and the witch Mizuki to avenge their master, Lord Asano, (Note: As depicted in 47 Ronin (2013 film)) samurai and witch clans remain secret.
+In the present day, the witch Yurei seeks the mystical Tengu sword used by the 47 Ronin, intending to unite it with the Witch Sword.
+He has killed the descendants of the 47 Ronin responsible for his ancestor's death.
+Lord Arai, a descendant of the 47 Ronin, seeks the Tengu sword to stop him, recruiting the witch Hirano to help locate it, but Yurei and his ninjas ambush and kill them.

-In Budapest, the samurai clan lords Okoro, Maeda, Shinshiro, Ikeda, and Nikko meet to discuss Lord Ari's death.
-They suspect Yurei was involved and threaten to destroy the samurai if they find the true descendant of the 47 Ronin.
-As foretold in an ancient prophecy, this descendant will conjure both the Witch and Warrior Blade and defeat Yurei.
-Onami, a swordswoman under Lord Shinshiro, decides to enlist Reo, a former Shinshiro agent and tracker, to locate the descendant before Yurei does.
+In Budapest, samurai clan lords Okoro, Maeda, Shinshiro, Ikeda, and Nikko meet to discuss Arai's death.
+Suspecting Yurei's involvement, they fear an ancient prophecy that the true descendant of the 47 Ronin will wield both the Witch and Warrior Blades and defeat him.
+Onami, a swordswoman serving Shinshiro, recruits Reo, a former agent and tracker, to find the descendant first.

-Luna, an Asian American thief, was summoned to collect the inheritance following the death of Lord Arai, the Warrior Blade.
-She meets at a nightclub to sell it to a buyer, but Omani and Reo attempt to stop her before Shinshiro arrives.
-He takes them to his hotel with the other samurai lords, where Yurei and his ninjas attack them.
-The samurai lords repel the attack before Yurei escapes from them.
-Shinshiro takes Luna to meet Dash, the Record Keeper, and his assistant, Hana.
-He has a vision that Yurei has completed the two swords together and will destroy the samurai.
+Luna, an Asian American thief, is summoned to collect Arai's inheritance, the Warrior Blade.
+When she attempts to sell it at a nightclub, Onami and Reo intervene, but Shinshiro takes them to his hotel.
+Yurei and his ninjas attack, though the samurai repel them.
+Shinshiro then takes Luna to the Record Keeper, Dash, and his assistant Hana.
+Dash has a vision that Yurei has united the two swords and will destroy the samurai.